-- RESIDENCY DATES : Dec 4th 2017 to Dec 20th 2017
+- RESIDENCY DATES : Dec 4th 2017 to Feb 5th 2018

 - FROM : USA

 Jennifer Johns creates sounds and experiences that are sure to stir your soul, inspire your mind and move your body.
 This powerhouse vocalist, songwriter and producer vacillates between soul, hip hop, afro beat, dancehall, rock, reggae, deep house and more.

-Over the last eight years, Jennifer has also become a Green For All Fellow, a BoldFood Fellow, an Artist in Residence at Food First, the First Artist in Residence at Langston Hughes Center for Performing Arts Institute, and a Kapor Foundation Grantee two times over for her video journal on sustainability and poverty called Go Liv.
+Over the last eight years, Jennifer has also become a Green For All Fellow, a BoldFood Fellow, the Artist in Residence at Food First, the First Artist in Residence at Langston Hughes Center for Performing Arts Institute, and a Kapor Foundation Grantee two times over for her video journal on sustainability and poverty called Go Liv.

-In February 2016, Jennifer began a journey called “The F.U.N.
-Manifesto” to ask people about their ideas of freedom.
+In February of 2016, Jennifer began a journey called The F.U.N.
+Manifesto to ask people about their ideas of freedom.
 What was meant to be a three-week trip became a 10-month odyssey that ultimately produced Jennifer’s first official release in nearly 10 years, AZANIA.